 Live Event — 26 September 2020, 17:00

-Filmmaker in Focus Payal Kapadia will be in conversation with Toronto based writer and director Kelley Dong and programmer Herb Shellenberger discussing her remarkable collection of short films as part of this year’s festival.→
+Filmmaker in Focus Payal Kapadia in conversation with Toronto based writer and director Kelley Dong and programmer Herb Shellenberger discussing her remarkable collection of short films as part of this year’s festival.→

 Long Form Writing